IVF Treatment In Hyderabad

 IVF can result in a pregnancy with more than one foetus if more than one embryo is implanted into the uterus (multiple pregnancies).

-Your doctor can explain how IVF works, the dangers involved, and if this way of treating infertility is suitable for you.
+Your doctor can explain how IVF works, the risks involved, and if this procedure is suitable for you.

 Why is it done?